cea-hpc/modules/doc/source/modulefile.rst

  Command line switches :option:`--auto`, :option:`--no-auto` and
  :option:`--force` are ignored when passed to a :mfcmd:`module` command set in a *modulefile*.

+.. mfcmd:: module-alias name modulefile

+ Assigns the *modulefile* to the alias *name*.
+This command should be placed in one of the :file:`modulecmd.tcl` rc files in order to provide shorthand invocations of frequently used *modulefile* names.

+ The parameter *modulefile* may be either

+ * a fully qualified *modulefile* with name and version

+ * a symbolic *modulefile* name

+ * another *modulefile* alias

 .. mfcmd:: module-info option [info-args]